 Introduction to outdoor adventures through active participation in hikes, challenge courses, climbing wall, a solo experience, weekend trips, class discussions, and written reflection.
-Participation in a Venture public trip required, individually selected from Venture's offerings for the semester.
+Participation in a Venture Outdoor Leadership public trip required, individually selected from their offerings for the semester.
 Special fee assessed.

 This course provides students with a series or progressive challenges (including challenge course and backcountry travel) and time to reflect on and discuss these challenges.
 The course goals are two-fold; first, to gain deeper understanding of oneself and relationships through participation in in-depth group experiences, and second, to gain the skills and knowledge necessary for conducting one’s own backpacking trips.
 Field experiences during class and two weekend backpacking trips.
 A special fee will be charged to cover the costs of the trips.

 Introduction to rock climbing with emphasis on belaying and safety systems, climbing techniques, and the metaphorical and psychological aspects of climbing.
 Course will include: classroom sessions, use of indoor climbing wall, and weekend trips to outdoor climbing sites.
 A special fee will be charged to cover the costs of the weekend trips.